-- 9.1 If you believe that you may have been discriminated against you are encouraged to raise the matter through our Grievance Procedure.
-If you believe that you may have been subject to harassment you are encouraged to raise the matter through our Anti-bullying and harassment policy.
-If you are uncertain which applies or need advice on how to proceed you should speak to the Trust's HR Department. - 9.2 Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure.
+- 9.1 If you believe that you may have been discriminated against or you have witnessed discrimination you are encouraged to raise the matter through our Grievance Procedure.
+If you believe that you may have been subject to harassment you are encouraged to raise the matter through our Anti- Bullying and Harassment Policy.
+If you are uncertain which policy applies or need advice on how to proceed you should speak to your Operations Manager. - 9.2 Allegations regarding potential breaches of this policy will be treated in confidence and investigated in accordance with the relevant procedure.
 Employees who make such allegations in good faith will not be victimised or treated less favourably as a result.
 False allegations which are found to have been made in bad faith will, however, be dealt with under our Disciplinary Procedure. - 9.3 Any member of staff who is found to have committed an act of discrimination or harassment will be subject to disciplinary action.
 Such behaviour may constitute gross misconduct and, as such, may result in summary dismissal.
 We take a strict approach to serious breaches of this policy.